learningequality/kolibri/python_packages/kolibri-oidc-provider-plugin/provider-client.md

 ## Provider configuration steps:

+IMPORTANT: For all the steps below you'll want to set your `KOLIBRI_HOME` to an alternate location so you can have another Kolibri running in parallel.
+This could be e.g. `/tmp/provider` or `~/.kolibri-oidc-provider`

 1. `pip install kolibri-oidc-provider-plugin`

-2. `KOLIBRI_HOME=/tmp/provider kolibri plugin enable kolibri_oidc_provider_plugin`
+2. `kolibri plugin enable kolibri_oidc_provider_plugin`

-3. `KOLIBRI_HOME=/tmp/provider kolibri manage migrate`
+3. `kolibri manage migrate`

-4. `KOLIBRI_HOME=/tmp/provider kolibri manage creatersakey`
+4. `kolibri manage creatersakey`

 5. Let's create an authorized client:

-   `KOLIBRI_HOME=/tmp/provider kolibri manage oidccreateclient --name=myapp --clientid=myclient.app --redirect-uri="http://127.0.0.1:9000/oidccallback/"`
+   `kolibri manage oidccreateclient --name=myapp --clientid=myclient.app --redirect-uri="http://127.0.0.1:9000/oidccallback/"`

    It will output a client secret code that must be used when configuring the client, replacing the `<secret_given_by_the_provider>` text below.

+6. `yarn run build` to build assets

-6. Start Kolibri with  `KOLIBRI_HOME=/tmp/provider kolibri start --foreground`, go through the wizard and create at least one user.
+7. Start Kolibri with `kolibri start --foreground`, go through the wizard and create at least one user.
 Ensure to logout afterwards.

-7. As a check, open this url in the browser: http://localhost:8080/.well-known/openid-configuration .
+8. As a check, open this url in the browser: http://localhost:8080/.well-known/openid-configuration .
 It should show all the available OIDC endpoints.